DevExpress-Examples/out-of-maintenance-wpf-dashboard-how-to-set-master-filter/Readme.md

-# How to Set Master Filter in DashboardControl
+# Dashboard for WPF - How to Set Master Filter in the DashboardControl

 The following example demonstrates how to set master filter in the [DashboardControl](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWpf.DashboardControl) control.